Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Meeting your iodine needs for food may not always be easy.
 Mountainous regions with frequent floods, such as the Himalayas, Alps, and the Andes, for example, will likely have iodine-deficient soil.
 This means that the livestock and population there may also become deficient.
 Food grown in the soils will all be low in iodine.

 This is why iodine supplementation was introduced.
-As a 2012 paper published in Nutrients explains, iodine supplementation has improved pregnancy and cognitive outcomes in the 1970s and 1980s (23).
+As a 2012 paper published in Nutrients explains, iodine supplementation improved pregnancy and cognitive outcomes in the 1970s and 1980s (23).
 Other than iodine supplementation, consuming sea vegetables and seafood has become the best way to fight dietary deficiencies.
 Later in this article, I will go over some of the best food sources of iodine and recommend some recipes.

 iodine deficiency